zhaniyazh/EventSpaceApp_19P/README.md

 ## **Known Issues / Limitations**
-- Users can book, but they cannot manage their bookings after submission — only admin can
+- Users can book, but they cannot manage their bookings after submission — only admin can.
-- Admin authentication is basic (no hashed passwords)
+- Admin authentication is basic (no hashed passwords) — even so, email-based verification codes are required.
-- No mobile-optimized UI yet
+- Password reset is currently not supported.

 ## **References**
 - [PHPMailer Documentation](https://github.com/PHPMailer/PHPMailer)